fkleon/terraform-factorio/README.md

     cd instance/
     terraform apply
     terraform output

-    # IP of the game server
+    # Public IP of the game server
     ip = 3.121.142.76

 The game server is automatically started and the most recent save games from S3